-- a) Not having any overdue payables with former or registered players, coaches and/or employees for more than two months, any other club participating in the Euroleague Basketball competitions, Euroleague Properties S.A. (hereinafter "EP") and/or the company designated by EP to manage the Euroleague Basketball competitions (hereinafter the "Company"), and/or any tax or social authorities. - b) Not having been formally declared bankrupt or insolvent by a competent body in its home country, not having entered into liquidation or dissolution or any similar proceeding affecting the ordinary course of its activity, or not being in a situation in which it is obliged under law to file an insolvency proceeding or be entered into liquidation or dissolution, winding up or any similar proceeding in its jurisdiction.
+- a) Not having any overdue payables with former or registered players, coaches and/or employees for more than two months, any other club participating in the Euroleague Basketball competitions, Euroleague Properties S.A. (hereinafter "EP") and/or the company designated by EP to manage the Euroleague Basketball competitions (hereinafter the "Company") or any of their respective successors, licensees or assignees (either directly by the club or indirectly by any other companies in which the club, its owners, managers or any person(s) acting for the club participate), and/or any tax or social authorities. - b) Not having been formally declared bankrupt or insolvent by a competent body in its home country, not having entered into liquidation or dissolution or any similar proceeding affecting the ordinary course of its activity, or not being in a situation in which it is obliged under law to file an insolvency proceeding or be entered into liquidation or dissolution, winding up or any similar proceeding in its jurisdiction.
 In the event that a club has undergone any of the aforementioned situations prior to participating in the Euroleague Basketball competitions, a period of one year after having exited that situation must have passed prior to applying for a licence to participate.
 The club will provide the corresponding certificate from the competent official body. - c) Not presenting an aggregate deficit from the three immediately previous seasons (T-1, T-2 and T-3) that exceeds 10% of the club's budget average from those same seasons (T-1, T-2 and T-3).
-Depreciations, write-offs, investments in the club's facilities, and expenses related to the youth programmes will not be taken into account for the deficit calculation.
+Depreciations, write-offs, investments in the club's facilities, and expenses related to the youth programmes will not be taken into account for the deficit calculation. - d) Presenting a revenue budget of a minimum 2,500,000 euros.

-- d) Presenting a revenue budget of a minimum of 2,000,000 euros for the 2021-22 season, and a minimum of 2,500,000 euros for the 2022-23 season onwards. - e) Having a budget allocated to gross player salaries that does not exceed 65% of the total budgeted expenses of the club for the T season.
-Extraordinary expenses will not be considered for the ratio calculation. - f) Not having direct or indirect contributions from the shareholders/related parties of each club representing more than 65% of the budgeted expenses for the T season. - g) Having a financial year from 1 July to 30 June in order to be analysed and compared in terms of annual accounts coinciding with the official basketball season.
+- e) Having a budget allocated to gross player remunerations that does not exceed 65% of the total budgeted expenses of the club for the T season.
+Extraordinary expenses will not be considered for the ratio calculation. - f) Not having direct or indirect contributions from the shareholders/related parties of each club representing more than 65% of the budgeted expenses for the 2022-23 season, 60% for the 2023-24 season, 55% for the 2024-25 season and 50% for the 2025-26 season onwards. - g) Having a financial year from 1 July to 30 June in order to be analysed and compared in terms of annual accounts coinciding with the official basketball season. - h) Presenting a positive equity by season 2025-26.
+The annual financial statements submitted cannot disclose a negative equity position (if a club's equity is not positive, the club will not be considered in breach if it has reduced its negative equity position by 20% or more compared with the previous year's annual financial statements).

-Article 4.
-Documentation and Deadlines
+Article 4 Documentation and deadlines